vickyorlo/DeepCartoonColorizer/README.md

 ├───training_frames
 │   └───Teraz Miki! - Cenne zapasy.mp4
 ```

+### Preparing testing and training set
-Once this is done the training and testing set can be extracted using the command below.
+Once frames creation is done the training and testing set can be extracted using the command below.
 ```
 python main.py -et
 ```